jcorbin/aoc/stream.md

   - this might be even more of a win for `DirWalker`, since we do 3 traversals in the end, with no node reuse between them
   - generally learn how to profile zig code, and see where's the beef
+- wrote some perf timing code afterwards, looks works in <1uSec with most time spent parsing/buliding the device filesystem

 # 2022-12-06